jraines/new-blog/source/2016-11-04-how-to-go-from-beginner-to-intermediate-web-developer.html.markdown

 - Use `git add -p` for when you forget the above advice about keeping commits small and conceptually unitary.
 It will let you make them so, after the fact.
 - Understand what rebase does.
 - Know how to use `git rebase --interactive` beyond just squashing.
-- Rebase frequently if master is your base branch is master or another shared branch.
+- Rebase frequently if your base branch is master or another shared branch.
 - Write [good commit messages](http://chris.beams.io/posts/git-commit/) unless you're 100% sure they'll be removed in rebase.